Daunians

-The Daunians (Daunii) were an Iapygian tribe that inhabited northern Apulia in classical antiquity.
-Two other Iapygian tribes, the Peucetians and the Messapians, inhabited the central and southern Apulia respectively.
+The Daunians (Daunii) were a Iapygian tribe that inhabited northern Apulia in classical antiquity.
+Two other Iapygian tribes, the Peucetians and the Messapians, inhabited central and southern Apulia, respectively.
 Although all three tribes spoke the Messapic language, they had developed separate archaeological cultures by the seventh century BC.

-The Daunians lived in the Daunia region, which extended from the Daunian Mountains river in the southeast to the Gargano peninsula in the northwest.
-This region is mostly coincident with the Province of Foggia and part of Province of Barletta-Andria-Trani today.
+The Daunians lived in the region of Daunia, which extended from the eastern slopes of the Daunian Mountains (in the southwest) to the Gargano peninsula (in the northeast).
+This region coincides mainly with the province of Foggia and part of the province of Barletta-Andria-Trani today.
 Daunians and Oscans came into contact in northern Daunia and southern Samnite regions.
 Gradually, parts of northern Daunia became "Oscanized".

 Name

 The ethnonym is connected to the name of the wolf, plausibly the totemic animal of this nation.
 The cult of the wolf was widespread in ancient Italy and was related to the Arcadian mystery cult.
-Daunos means wolf, according to ancient glosses, and is cognate with Greek τηαυνος (thaunos) (compare τηēριον (thērion) in the lexicon of Hesychius of Alexandria), from an Indo-European root *dhau- 'to strangle', meaning literally 'strangler'.
+Daunos means wolf, according to ancient glosses, and is cognate with Greek θαῦνον (thaunon) (compare θήριον (thērion) in the lexicon of Hesychius of Alexandria), from an Indo-European root *dhau- 'to strangle', meaning literally 'strangler'.
 Among the Daunian towns one may mention Lucera (Leucaria) and among other nations the ethnonym of the Lucani (Loucanoi) and that of the Hirpini, from another word meaning 'wolf'.
 The outcome of the Proto-Indo-European voiced aspirate *dh is proper to the Illyrian languages and so is different from the corresponding Latin faunus and Oscan, which is not attested.

 The Messapic tribal name Daunioi/Daunii has been connected to the Dardanian Thunatae/Thunatai in the Balkans.